-The Polk County Jail staff operates under the supervision of Jail Administrator Rich McKovich.
+The Polk County Jail staff operates under the supervision of Jail Administrator Michael Johnson.
 Corrections Officers are responsible for the care, custody and control of all individuals arrested in Polk County.
 The Polk County Jail is a full service facility providing nutritious meals prepared onsite by inmates who have been given trustee status.
 Trustees also perform many daily tasks under the supervision of Corrections Officers to include; laundry, cleaning, and minor routine upkeep of the jail facility.

 The Polk County Jail contracts with a medical firm specializing in correctional facility medical care.
 Inmates are seen by a physician who approves all treatment and medications to inmates.
 Inmates may see a physician at his/her request, and cost, at the physicians next scheduled visit.
 All inmates are provided with an inmate handbook which is a guide of the rules while housed in the Polk County Jail.